 If you have a hard time speaking or understanding English or you cannot communicate in spoken language, you have the right to a qualified and impartial interpreter at no cost to you.
 WAC 388-02-0120.
-To ask for an interpreter, talk to the Administrative Coordinator, at your local DSHS office or call the Office of Administrative Hearings (OAH) at (360) 664-8717 or 1-800-583-8271 to let them know you need an interpreter.
+To ask for an interpreter, talk to the Administrative Coordinator at your local DSHS office, or call the Office of Administrative Hearings (OAH) at (360) 664-8717 or 1-800-583-8271 to tell them you need an interpreter.
 You have the right to get notices about your hearing in your primary language.
 WAC 388-02-0130.If at any time during the hearing you feel the interpreter is not doing a good job, you can ask the Administrative Law Judge (ALJ) for another interpreter.

-*You can request an administrative hearing anytime within 90 days of the date of the notice.
+*You can ask for an administrative hearing anytime within 90 days of the date of the notice.

-If you are getting benefits and you request an administrative hearing within ten days of the date on the notice, or before the effective date of the proposed action, DSHS must keep your benefits going until an ALJ has made a decision in your case.
-If DSHS stops your benefits without giving you written notice, you may request an administrative hearing to ask for continued benefits.
+If you are getting benefits and you request an administrative hearing within ten days of the date on the notice OR before the effective date of the proposed action, DSHS must keep your benefits going until an ALJ has made a decision in your case.
+If DSHS stops your benefits without giving you written notice, you may ask for an administrative hearing to ask for continued benefits.

-*Exception to this rule: DSHS may stop your Basic Food benefits even though you have requested a hearing, if your Basic Food certification period has ended.
+*Exception to this rule: DSHS may stop your Basic Food benefits even though you have asked for a hearing, if your Basic Food certification period has ended.
 WAC 388-458-0040(5)(c).

-If DSHS is stopping or lowering your benefits, any continued assistance that you get may become an overpayment -- a debt you owe to DSHS, if you lose the administrative hearing.
+If DSHS is stopping or lowering your benefits, any continued benefits you get may become an overpayment -- a debt you owe DSHS -- if you lose your hearing.
 WAC 388-458-0040(6).
-You will not have to repay more than 60 days' worth of continued assistance.
+You will not have to repay more than 60 days' worth of continued benefits.
 WAC 388-410-0001(1)(b).
 Our publication How to Fight an Overpayment of Cash Assistance, Medical Assistance or Food Stamps explains how DSHS collects an overpayment.

 Written Request: Write the Office of Administrative Hearings, P.O.
 Box 42488, Olympia, WA 98504.
 WAC 388-02-0100.
 If it is an emergency, ask to have your hearing held as soon as possible by calling the Office of Administrative Hearings (OAH) at (360) 664-8717 or 1-800-583-8271.
 This is an "expedited" hearing.

 You have the right to ask for an interpreter, at no cost to you.
-You may also request an administrative hearing by contacting the Administrative Hearing Coordinator in your local DSHS office.
+You may also ask for an administrative hearing by contacting the Administrative Hearing Coordinator in your local DSHS office.

-After you request an administrative hearing, OAH will send you a "Notice of Hearing."
-This will tell you the time, date and place of your hearing.
-If the notice tells you that the hearing is to be held by phone but you want it to be in person, call OAH at the number listed on the notice to ask for an in-person hearing as soon as you can.
+After you ask for an administrative hearing, OAH will send you a "Notice of Hearing."
+It says the hearing time, date, and place.
+If the notice says the hearing will be held by phone but you want it to be in person, call OAH at the number listed on the notice to ask for an in-person hearing as soon as you can.
 It is usually better to have an in-person hearing.
 You have the right to have your hearing held at your local DSHS Community Services Office.

 Make an appointment to meet with the DSHS Administrative Hearing Coordinator (AHC).
 The AHC is usually not a lawyer.
-S/he is the person who will represent DSHS at your hearing.
+They are the person who will represent DSHS at your hearing.